About this Install Guide

 This guide is intended to get you up and running with this tool quickly with the most common settings.
 For a thorough review of all options, refer to the official documentation.

 Python has native support for Windows on Arm .
 Starting with version 3.11, an official installer is available.
-The latest version at time of writing is 3.12.0.
+The latest version is 3.13.0.

 Windows on Arm instances are available with Microsoft Azure.
-For more information, see Deploy a Windows on Arm virtual machine on Microsoft Azure .
+For further information, see Deploy a Windows on Arm virtual machine on Microsoft Azure .

-The installer can be downloaded from the Python website .
+• You can download the installer from the Python website .
 Locate the ARM64 installer.

-You can also download from a PowerShell terminal.
+• You can download from a PowerShell terminal, by running the following:

-Once downloaded, run the installer exe file on a Windows on Arm machine.
+Once you have downloaded Python, run the installer exe file on a Windows on Arm machine.

 The installer will start.

-Check Add python.exe to PATH if you want to easily invoke python from any directory.
+Tick the checkbox Add python.exe to PATH to enable you to easily invoke Python from any directory.

 Image Alt Text:Install